What is Wrong With Processed Food?

 - Don’t skip meals.

 A company called Apeel Sciences is providing a chemical-free spray to dramatically extend the life and freshness of produce.
-With a balanced view of food manufacturing, careful reading of product labels, and a preference for organically grown whole foods, we can lessen our health problems and feel better.
+With a balanced view of food manufacturing, careful reading of product labels, and a preference for organically grown whole foods, we can consume more nutrition, lessen our health problems, and feel better.
 How will this information help you?
 Have you been motivated to eat A Bit More Healthy?
 Let me know in your comments below.

 - Apeel Sciences. apeelsciences.com